Chapter 19:

 -----

-Roy leaned heavily on Gray in feigned injury.
+Roy leaned heavily on Gray in feigned injury while the trio slowly approached the gate.
 Theatrics and trickery had never been his specialty but he seemed to sell it well enough for the guards to let them through.

-They made their way to the medical tent taking note of the rather large expansion that had happened in such a short amount of time; an entire longhouse had been constructed with the beginnings of another already underway.
+They made their way to the medical tent taking note of the rather large expansion that had happened in such a short amount of time; an entire longhouse had been constructed with the beginnings of another already underway in addition to an array of hunting that was in the process of being tanned, dried, or eaten.

 All built on the rubble of the half dozen domed earth homes that were destroyed in the city's taking.

 “There’s no chance they’re moving this fast with just the soldiers we had.”
-Gray’s voice was heavy with a mixture of regret, guilt and anger.
+Roy’s voice was heavy with a mixture of regret, guilt and anger.

-Moving across the encampment no longer came with the patriotic joy it did when they had been on the ship, the land they walked was stained with blood leaving grim patches of mud like pockmarks on the terrain.
+Moving across the encampment no longer came with the patriotic joy it had when they had been undergoing training, but the land they now walked was stained with innocent blood leaving grim patches of mud like pockmarks on the terrain.

 Roy wondered how long it had been there before their arrival, all the history erased in the span of half a day thanks to the twisted monster that Tarkus had unleashed on the defenceless populace.
-That was his other reason for training with Rune, he wanted to make sure the Herald was enough to defeat that…thing.
+No, it was not just Tarkus’ pet to blame, he was just as guilty.

-With the medical tent relatively empty Roy was deposited by Gray onto a cot before calling for a medic.
+With the medical tent relatively empty Roy was deposited by Gray onto a cot before Beau began shouting for a medic; he was a much better actor than either of the other two.

-“Don’t worry Roy, we’ll get you all sorted and then get back out and beat that Herald,” Beau said with a squeaky, cracking voice.
-The young lad had never been much for lying but he was doing his best.
+“Don’t worry Roy, we’ll get you all sorted and then get back out and beat that Herald,” Beau said with a squeaky, voice that cracked in feigned panic.

 A weary looking man trudged over to the trio, dark bags visible under heavily bloodshot eyes.
 He had clearly not slept well, or perhaps much at all, in several days.